mclear/Sesame/README.md

 NFC Sesame provides NFC based login and logout functionality for the Microsoft Windows Operating System.

+## Important Disclaimer
+This software is in active development and should not be used in any environment you need stability.
+You may get locked out of your PC.
+Your Unicorns may be exploited.
+You have been warned.
+We're going to be raising funds to complete development.

-# In case of emergencies
+## In case of emergencies

 If you are having trouble logging in, open an RDP session from another machine and then use your username and password to login again.